ShenLab/PreMode/README.md

 We shared the trained weights of our models trained using HGMD instead.

 # Run
-`python train.py --conf CONFIG.yaml`
+Please install the necessary packages using `mamba env create -f PreMode.yaml`

-All config files were stored in `scripts/` folder.
+Then, inside the PreMode conda environment, run `python train.py --conf CONFIG.yaml`, where `CONFIG.yaml` is a config file stored in `scripts/` folder.

 Here is the list of models in our manuscript:

-`scripts/PreMode/` PreMode (Note previously we used torch_lightning to control the random seeds, now we used numpy.seed and torch.seed, there might be a slight difference), it takes 250 GB RAM and 4 A40 Nvidia GPUs to run, will finish in ~50h.
+`scripts/PreMode/` PreMode, it takes 250 GB RAM and 4 A40 Nvidia GPUs to run, will finish in ~50h.

 `scripts/ESM.LR/` Baseline Model, ESM2 (650M) + Single Layer Perceptron